-Each person or family is assigned one out of 48 possible poverty thresholds.
-Thresholds vary according to the size of the family and the ages of the members, and they are updated annually for inflation using the Consumer Price Index U.S. City Average.
+The Census Bureau assigns each person or family in their sample of U.S. households one out of 48 possible poverty thresholds.
+Thresholds vary according to the size of the house and the ages of its members.

-Some 2014 poverty thresholds were
+Some 2015 poverty thresholds were

-- $12,316 for a single individual under age 65
+- $12,331 for a single individual under age 65

-- $24,008 for a family of four with two children under age 18
+- $24,036 for a family of four with two children under age 18

-U.S. Census Bureau, How the Census Bureau Measures Poverty, (HTML) Accessed 7/9/2013
+U.S. Census Bureau, 2016 (updated). ”How the Census Bureau Measures Poverty.”

-U.S. Census Bureau, Poverty Thresholds by Size of Family and Number of Children (XLS) Accessed 9/16/2015
+U.S. Census Bureau.
+2016.
+“Poverty Thresholds by Size of Family and Number of Children.”

 U.S. Department of Health and Human Services.
 2016.
 “Poverty Guidelines.”